mobileben/cpprestsdk-wiki/How-to-build-for-Linux.md

 You can build the Release version by specifying -DCMAKE_BUILD_TYPE=Release on the cmake line instead.
 You can also build the static libraries instead of the shared libraries by adding -DBUILD_SHARED_LIBS=0 on the cmake line above.

 5\.
-After building you can run the tests by executing the ./run_tests.sh script inside the "Binaries" folder:
+After building you can run the tests by executing the test_runner inside the "Binaries" folder:

 ```bash
 cd Binaries